ex1nhatvh/exment-manual/docs/login_oauth.md

 ![Option Settings](img/login/login_setting10.png)

 ##### Single Sign-out
-When you log out of Exment, you are also logged out of the provider you logged in with SSO.
+When you log out of Exment, you are also logged out of the provider you logged in with SSO.<span class="red">*Okta is not supported.</span>

 <!---
   OAuth, write the same thing in Saml